 Abagrotis turbulenta McDunnough, 1927

-Abagrotis turbulenta is a rarely collected medium-sized Abagrotis species (FW length 15 - 16 mm) with gray-tan forewings with bluish clay basal and terminal areas, smooth double lines, and dark-filled spots that occurs in south-western British Columbia and north-central Washington in our area.
-The median area is traversed by a gray median line and the area medial to the subterminal line is darker gray than the rest of the wing.
+Abagrotis turbulenta is a rarely collected, medium-sized Abagrotis species (FW length 15 - 16 mm) that occurs in south-western British Columbia and north-central Washington in our area.
+It has gray-tan forewings with bluish clay basal and terminal areas, smooth double lines, and dark-filled spots.
+The median area is traversed by a gray median line and the area medial to the subterminal line is darker gray than the rest of the forewing.
 The basal, antemedial, and postmedial lines are dark gray, double, even, and filled with the ground color.
 The antemedial line is nearly straight and has an oblique course from anteromedial to posterolateral.
 The postmedial line is gently excurved toward the margin.
 The orbicular and reniform spots are similar, darker than the ground color on the outside and paler on the inside with uniform dark brown filling.
 The claviform spot is absent.
 The hindwing is medium dark to dark gray with barely evident discal spot and a slightly lighter two-toned fringe.
 The head and thorax are even gray-brown like the forewing ground color.
 The male antenna is filiform.